Economy of Hungary: Monetary policy

 The Hungarian organization responsible for controlling the country's monetary policy is the Hungarian National Bank (Hungarian: Magyar Nemzeti Bank, MNB) which is the central bank in Hungary.
 According to the Hungarian Law of National Bank (which became operative in 2001. – LVIII.
 Law about The Hungarian National Bank), the primary objective of MNB is to achieve and maintain price stability.
 This aim is in line with the European and international practice.

 Price stability means achieving and maintaining a basically low, but positive inflation rate.
 This level is around 2–2.5% according to international observations, while the European Central Bank "aims at inflation rates of below, but close to 2% over the medium term".
 Since Hungary is in the process of catching up (Balassa-Samuelson effect), the long-term objective is a slightly higher figure, around 2.3–3.2%.
 Therefore, the medium term inflation target of the Hungarian National Bank is 3%.

 Concerning the exchange rate system, the floating exchange rate system is in use since 26 February 2008, as a result of which HUF is fluctuating in accordance with the effects of the market in the face of the reference currency, the euro.

 The chart on the right shows forint exchange rates for the British pound (GBP), euro (EUR), Swiss franc (CHF), and the U.S. dollar (USD) from June 2008 to September 2009.
-It indicates that a relatively strong forint weakened since the beginning of the financial crisis, and that its value has recently taken an upward turn.
+It indicates that a relatively strong forint weakened during the Great Recession, and that its value increased afterwards.

 Compared to the euro the forint was at peak on 18 June 2008 when 1000 Ft was €4.36 and €1 was 229.11Ft.
 The forint was worth the least on 6 March 2009; this day 1000 Ft was €3.16 and €1 was 316Ft).

 Compared to USD, most expensive/cheapest dates are 22 June 2008 and 6 March 2009 with 1000HUF/USD rates 6.94 and 4.01 respectively.